Coherent control over the high-dimensional space of the nuclear spin of alkaline-earth atoms

-We attribute this term to the beam's spatial intensity profile, with {320 $\mu$m} waist.
-The observed damping rate is consistent with an inhomogeneity of the resonance condition throughout the cloud due to inhomogeneous TLS.
+We estimate independently, by simulations with a random distribution of $(q,\Omega_R)$, that the observed dynamics is consistent with an inhomogeneity of $q$ and $\Omega_R$ of about $1.2\,\%$ in standard deviation.
+Across a 5$\mu$m-radius cloud, this can be induced by a beam off-centered by $w/4$, where $w=320\,\mu$m is the waist.

 \textit{Coherence of the hyperfine qubit Ramsey interferometer}.
 We then test the coherence of the qubit in the absence of Raman drive.
 For this, we implement an interferometer.
 Keeping the TLS beam on, we apply a set of two resonant $\pi/2$ pulses, separated by a temporal interval $T$ - thus realizing a standard Ramsey sequence restricted to the Hilbert space of a qubit, see the top sequence schematic of Fig.~\ref{fig:fig1}b.
 During this time interval $T$, we alter the local oscillator frequency that controls the phase difference between TLS and Raman beams.
 The Ramsey interferometer is sensitive to the phase $\phi$ defined by $\frac{d \phi}{dt} = \Delta E_{m_F,m_F'} (t)/\hbar - \delta_{RF} (t) $, where $\Delta E_{m_F,m_F'}$ is the energy difference between the two qubit states and $\delta_{RF} (t) = \omega_R-\omega_{TLS}$.
 The quantities $\omega_{TLS} / 2 \pi$ and $\omega_R / 2 \pi$ are the (potentially time-dependent) TLS and Raman beam laser frequencies.